 The work reviewed in this chapter has important theoretical implications for research in political psychology.
-For one, the finding that the link between SDO and perceptions of inequality seems to reflect processes operating among both anti-egalitarians and egalitarians adds to debates about whether motivated reasoning operates more on the political right than left, or, rather, extends equally across the political spectrum (Jost et al., 2003; Brandt et al., 2014).
+For one, the finding that the link between SDO and perceptions of inequality seems to reflect processes operating among both anti-egalitarians and egalitarians adds to debates about whether motivated reasoning operates more on the political right than left, or, rather, extends equally across the political spectrum (Brandt, Reyna, Chambers, Crawford, & Wetherell, 2014; Jost, Glaser, Kruglanski, Sulloway, & Cooper, 2003).

 This work also contributes to an emerging body of research showing how individuals’ equality motives can shape their perceptions of the world around them.
-For example, recent work shows that individuals’ SDO levels affect their perception of biracials, with anti-egalitarian Whites tending to perceive black-white biracials as looking more Black, particularly when considering low status black targets (Kteily et al., 2014), or feeling a sense of threat to their group’s standing (Ho et al., 2013; see also Krosch et al., 2013).
-Research also suggests that individuals’ equality motives predict the extent to which they perceive damaging events (e.g., having one’s pay cut or home robbed) as meaningfully harmful to a given target depending on whether that target is socially advantaged or disadvantaged (Lucas & Kteily, under review), with low SDO individuals perceiving that the same act is more harmful than high SDO individuals when the target is disadvantaged (e.g., a blue-collar worker) but less harmful than high SDO individuals when the target is advantaged (e.g., a corporate executive).
+For example, recent work shows that individuals’ SDO levels affect their perception of biracials, with anti-egalitarian Whites tending to perceive Black-White biracials as looking more Black, particularly when considering low-status Black targets (Kteily et al., 2014), or feeling a sense of threat to their group’s standing (Ho et al., 2012; see also Krosch, Berntsen, Amodio, Jost, & Van Bavel, 2013).
+Research also suggests that individuals’ equality motives predict the extent to which they perceive damaging events (e.g. having one’s pay cut or home robbed) as meaningfully harmful to a given target depending on whether that target is socially advantaged or disadvantaged (Lucas & Kteily, under review), with low SDO individuals perceiving that the same act is more harmful than high SDO individuals when the target is disadvantaged (e.g. a blue-collar worker) but less harmful than high SDO individuals when the target is advantaged (e.g. a corporate executive).

 Our work also calls for a broader examination of the inputs into perceptions of inequality.
-Although we have highlighted how ideology impacts perceived inequality via motivated processes, we also noted other processes that could play a role, including exposure to different media, neighbourhoods and so on.
-Notably, exposure to different environments could itself be either incidental (for example, being born and raised in one town versus another) or motivated (for example, explicitly seeking or avoiding certain neighbourhoods or moving to a location where others share your beliefs; Motyl, Iyer, Oishi, Trawalter, & Nosek, 2014).
-This review suggests that it will be important to more comprehensively examine the multitude of factors shaping how individuals come to perceive inequality in the world around them, while considering the proportional contribution of motivated versus non-motivated processes.
+Although we have highlighted how ideology impacts perceived inequality via motivated processes, we also noted other processes that could play a role, including exposure to different media, neighbourhoods, and so on.
+Notably, exposure to different environments could itself be either incidental (e.g. being born and raised in one town vs. another) or motivated (e.g. explicitly seeking or avoiding certain neighbourhoods or moving to a location where others share your beliefs; Motyl, Iyer, Oishi, Trawalter, & Nosek, 2014).
+This review suggests that it will be important to more comprehensively examine the multitude of factors shaping how individuals come to perceive inequality in the world around them while considering the proportional contribution of motivated versus non-motivated processes.

 Implications in the political sphere